transistorsoft/flutter_background_geolocation/help/INSTALL-ANDROID.md

 </manifest>
 ```

+## `v5` Licensing.

+Version `5.0.0` of `flutter_background_geolocation` requires a new license-key format (previous license are no longer accepted).
+You can generate your new license in the customer dashboard.

+These new license keys now have the ability to unlock any purshased add-on, without the need to add a separate license key for each:
+- *Polygon Geofencing*
+- *Huawei HMS Adapter*
+- *Firebase Adapter*

+## Legacy License Keys

+For versions of `flutter_background_geolocation` `<v5.0.0`:

 ### Huawei Mobile Services (HMS) Support

 If you've [purchased an *HMS Background Geolocation* License](https://shop.transistorsoft.com/collections/frontpage/products/huawei-background-geolocation) for installing the plugin on _Huawei_ devices without *Google Play Services* installed, add your *HMS Background Geolocation* license key: